martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Applicability {#applicability}

-This document does not supersede the rules for certificate issuance or validation provided in {{PKIX}}.
-Therefore, {{PKIX}} is authoritative on any point that might also be discussed in this document.
-Furthermore, {{PKIX}} also governs any certificate-related topic on which this document is silent, including but not limited to certificate syntax, certificate extensions such as name constraints and extended key usage, and handling of certification paths.
+This document does not supersede the rules for certificate issuance or validation specified by {{PKIX}}.
+That document also governs any certificate-related topic on which this document is silent.
+This includes certificate syntax, certificate extensions such as name constraints or extended key usage, and handling of certification paths.

-This document addresses only name forms in the leaf "end entity" server certificate, not any name forms in the chain of certificates used to validate the server certificate.
-Therefore, in order to ensure proper authentication, application clients need to verify the entire certification path per {{PKIX}}.
+This document addresses only name forms in the leaf "end entity" server certificate.
+It does not address the name forms in the chain of certificates used to validate a cetrificate, let alone creating or checking the validity of such a chain.
+In order to ensure proper authentication, applications need to verify the entire certification path as per {{PKIX}}.

-This document also does not supersede the rules for verifying service identity provided in specifications for existing application protocols published prior to this document.
-However, the procedures described here can be referenced by future specifications, including updates to specifications for existing application protocols if the relevant technology communities agree to do so.

 ## Overview of Recommendations {#overview}

 To orient the reader, this section provides an informational overview of the recommendations contained in this document.

 The previous version of this specification, {{VERIFY}}, surveyed the current practice from many IETF standards and tried to generalize best practices.
-This document takes the lessons learned in the past decade and codifies them as best practices.
+This document takes the lessons learned in the past decade and codifies them into a standard.
+The rules are brief:

-For the primary audience of application protocol designers, this document provides recommended procedures for the representation and verification of application service identity within PKIX certificates used in the context of TLS.

-For the secondary audiences, in essence this document encourages certification authorities, application service providers, and application client developers to coalesce on the following practices:

-* Stop including and checking strings that look like domain names in the subject's Common Name.

-* Check DNS domain names via the subjectAlternativeName extension designed for that purpose: dNSName.
+* Only check DNS domain names via the subjectAlternativeName extension designed for that purpose: dNSName.

-* Move toward including and checking even more specific subjectAlternativeName extensions where appropriate for using the protocol (e.g., uniformResourceIdentifier and the otherName form SRVName).
+* Move toward including and checking even more specific subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier and the otherName form SRVName.

-* Constrain and simplify the validation of wildcard certificates (e.g., a certificate containing an identifier for `*.example.com`).
+* Constrain wildcard certificates so that the wildcard can only be the left-most component of a domain name.

+* Do not include or check strings that look like domain names in the subject's Common Name.

 ## Scope {#scope}

 ### In Scope {#in-scope}

 This document applies only to service identities associated with fully qualified DNS domain names, only to TLS and DTLS, and only to PKIX-based systems.

-As a result, the scenarios described in the following section are out of scope for this specification (although they might be addressed by future specifications).
+TLS uses the words client and server, where the client is the entity that initiates the connection.
+In many cases, this models common practice, such as a browser connecting to a Web origin.
+Sometimes, however, the two parties can be more properly considered as peers, and often the initiating client will also have a certificate that the server must verify, known as mutual authentication.
+In that environment, the rules specified here SHOULD also be applied.
+For the sake of clarity, however, we will continue to use to use the terms client and server in this document.

+At the time of this writing, other protocols such as {{QUIC}} and Network Time Security (NTS, {{NTS}}) use TLS as a service to do the initial establishment of cryptographic key material.
+Those services MUST also follow the rules specified here.

 ### Out of Scope {#out-of-scope}

 The following topics are out of scope for this specification:

+* Security protocols other than {{TLS}} or {{DTLS}} except as described above.

+* Keys or certificates employed outside the context of PKIX-based systems.

 * Client or end-user identities.

-  Certificates representing client or end-user identities (e.g., the rfc822Name identifier) can be used for mutual authentication between a client and server or between two clients, thus enabling stronger client-server security or end-to-end security.
-However, certification authorities, application developers, and service operators have less experience with client certificates than with server certificates, thus giving us fewer models from which to generalize and a less solid basis for defining best practices.
+  Certificates representing client identities other than that described above can also be, such as rfc822Name, but is beyond the scope of this document.

 * Identifiers other than fully qualified DNS domain names.

-  For example, this specification does not discuss IP addresses or other attributes within a certificate beyond the subjectAltName extension.
-The focus of this document is on application service identities, not specific resources located at such services.
-  Therefore this document discusses Uniform Resource Identifiers
-  {{URI}} only as a way to communicate a DNS domain name (via the URI "host" component or its equivalent), not as a way to communicate other aspects of a service such as a specific resource (via the URI "path" component) or parameters (via the URI "query" component).
+  Identifiers such as IP address are not discussed.
+In addition, the focus of this document is on application service identities, not specific resources located at such services.
+Therefore this document discusses Uniform Resource Identifiers {{URI}} only as a way to communicate a DNS domain name (via the URI "host" component or its equivalent), not other aspects of a service such as a specific resource (via the URI "path" component) or parameters (via the URI "query" component).

-* Security protocols other than {{TLS}} or {{DTLS}}.

-  Although other secure, lower-layer protocols exist and even employ PKIX certificates at times (e.g., IPsec {{IPSEC}}), their use cases can differ from those of TLS-based and DTLS-based application technologies.
-  Furthermore, application technologies have less experience with IPsec than with TLS, thus making it more difficult to gather feedback on proposed best practices.

-* Keys or certificates employed outside the context of PKIX-based systems.

-  Some deployed application technologies use a web of trust model based on or similar to OpenPGP {{OPENPGP}}, or use self-signed certificates, or are deployed on networks that are not directly connected to the public Internet and therefore cannot depend on Certificate Revocation Lists (CRLs) or the Online Certificate Status Protocol {{OCSP}} to check CA-issued certificates.
-  However, the method for binding a public key to an identifier in OpenPGP differs essentially from the method in X.509, the data in self-signed certificates has not been certified by a third party in any way, and checking of CA-issued certificates via CRLs or OCSP is critically important to maintaining the security of PKIX-based systems.
-  Attempting to define best practices for such technologies would unduly complicate the rules defined in this specification.

-* Certification authority policies, such as:
+* Certification authority policies.

+  This includes items such as the following:

+  * How to certify or validate fully qualified DNS domain names and application service types (see {{ACME}} for some definition of this).

+  * Issuing certificates with additional identifiers such as IP address or relative domain name, in addition to fully qualified DNS domain names.

-  * What types or "classes" of certificates to issue and whether to apply different policies for them.
+  * Types or "classes" of certificates to issue and whether to apply different policies for them.

-  * Whether to issue certificates based on IP addresses (or some other form, such as relative domain names) in addition to fully qualified DNS domain names.

-  * Which identifiers to include (e.g., whether to include SRV-IDs or URI-IDs as defined in the body of this specification).

-  * How to certify or validate fully qualified DNS domain names and application service types.

   * How to certify or validate other kinds of information that might be included in a certificate (e.g., organization name).

 * Resolution of DNS domain names.

-  Although the process whereby a client resolves the DNS domain name of an application service can involve several steps (e.g., this is true of resolutions that depend on DNS SRV resource records, Naming Authority Pointer (NAPTR) DNS resource records {{NAPTR}}, and related technologies such as {{S-NAPTR}}), for our purposes we care only about the fact that the client needs to verify the identity of the entity with which it communicates as a result of the resolution process.
+  Although the process whereby a client resolves the DNS domain name of an application service can involve several steps, for our purposes we care only about the fact that the client needs to verify the identity of the entity with which it communicates as a result of the resolution process.
   Thus the resolution process itself is out of scope for this specification.

 * User interface issues.